-Note: The following instructions use the PGDATA environment variable.
-See supplementary content APPENDIX-F for instructions on configuring PGDATA.
+Note: The following instructions use the PGDATA and PGLOG environment variables.
+See supplementary content APPENDIX-F for instructions on configuring PGDATA and APPENDIX-I for PGLOG.

-First, as the database administrator (shown here as "postgres"), check if log\connections is enabled by running the following SQL:
+First, as the database administrator (shown here as "postgres"), check if log_connections is enabled by running the following SQL:

-\$ sudo su - postgres \$ psql -c "SHOW log\connections"
+\$ sudo su - postgres \$ psql -c "SHOW log_connections"

-If log\connections is off, this is a finding.
+If log_connections is off, this is a finding.